-The WingtraOne PPK (post processing kinematics) enables high-precision mapping without the need of using GCPs (ground control points) to correct a map that is created based on images captured by the WingtraOne.
-The geotags of the images are corrected to centimeter precision after the flight by relative comparison of the satellite logging of WingtraOne PPK to a base station operating as reference station on the ground.
+WingtraOne post processing kinematics (PPK) enables high-precision mapping without the need for ground control points (GCPs) to correct a map generated from its captured data.
+Geotags on the images are corrected to centimeter-level precision after the flight.
+This happens through relative comparison of WingtraOne PPK raw measurements of satellite locations to raw measurements obtained through a base station operating as a reference station.

-Together with your WingtraOne PPK unit you will receive a brochure.
-It guides you in how to deploy the PPK module and our PPK processing software WingtraHub.
-Furthermore it gives a summary of the PPK workflow.
+Together with your WingtraOne PPK unit, you will receive a brochure.
+It guides you on how to deploy the PPK module and our PPK processing software WingtraHub.
+It also provides a summary of the PPK workflow.

-WingtraOne PPK processing is done using WingtraHub Windows Software.
+WingtraOne PPK is done using WingtraHub Windows software.
 To install and run a tutorial project follow the instructions in the Install WingtraHub - PPK processing toolchain article.

-To acquire images and the GNSS data, you need a WingtraOne PPK drone with which you perform a normal flight.
-All data will be saved to the camera SD card in an organized manner, focus on your flight - WingtraOne will ensure that your data (images and GNSS data) is saved on the SD card.
+To acquire images and the GNSS data, you need a WingtraOne PPK drone, with which you will perform a normal flight.
+All data will be saved to the camera SD card in an organized manner, focus on your flight.
+WingtraOne will ensure that your data (images and GNSS data) is saved on the SD card.

 Correction data of the base station is logged into "Receiver Independent Exchange Format (RINEX)" files.
 You have to provide these base files (RINEX) and the exact location of your base station.

 The images will be tagged in WGS84 coordinates (if base location is given in WGS84) with ellipsoidal height.
 Together with the tagged images, WingtraHub will save a geotags.csv file and a geotagging report for every project.
 The geotags.csv file contains the following columns: image_name, lat, lon, alt, 0, 0, 0, horizontal accuracy, vertical accuracy.
-PPK geotagging is not adding attitudes to the csv file, this is why you will see 3 columns with value zero.
+PPK geotagging does not add attitudes to the .csv file, this is why you will see three columns with value zero.
 Due to the high-precision position information, the final accuracy in the map is best if no attitude information is used while processing.